mieweb/devstack/README.md

 #############################################################
-# Everything below is from the default devstack README.md file
+## Everything below is from the [openstack-dev/devstack](https://github.com/openstack-dev/devstack) README.md file
 #############################################################
 DevStack is a set of scripts and utilities to quickly deploy an OpenStack cloud.